Battle of Chang'an

-The Battle of Chang'an, also known as the Sack of Chang'an, took place in the western Chinese imperial capital city of Chang'an on 28 June 192, at the end of the Han Dynasty, the prelude of the Three Kingdoms.
+The Battle of Chang'an, also known as the Sack of Chang'an, took place in the western Chinese imperial capital city of Chang'an on 28 June 192, at the end of the Han dynasty, the prelude of the Three Kingdoms.

 Background

 After the Massacre of the Eunuchs (September 189), general Dong Zhuo had seized control over the imperial court in Luoyang, forcing Emperor Shao to abdicate in favour of Emperor Xian and appropriating the position of Prime Minister for himself, ruling with an iron fist.
 A coalition of warlords launched the Campaign against Dong Zhuo (190–191), which had the effect of Dong burning down Luoyang, abducting the emperor and relocating the imperial court to Chang'an.
-The coalition was unable to pursue them and fell apart, with many warlords returning home to start their own quests to take over the empire, whose central authority had almost disappeared.
+The coalition was unable to pursue them and fell apart due to internal conflict, with many warlords returning home to start their own quests to take over the empire, whose central authority had almost disappeared.

 In early 192, Dong Zhuo's loyal general Niu Fu ordered officers Li Jue and Guo Si to attack general Zhu Jun, after which they raided Yingchuan and Chenliu.
 Meanwhile, Excellency over the Masses Wang Yun persuaded officers Lü Bu (Dong Zhuo's adopted son and personal bodyguard) and Li Su to join his plot to assassinate Dong Zhuo, which was successfully carried out on 22 May 192, with Lü Bu striking the lethal blow.
 Wang Yun then took control of the government as regent, and set about eliminating all remaining Dong Zhuo loyalists.
 When Li Su failed to defeat Niu Fu, however, Lü Bu had their co-conspirator executed.